MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 The Pareto frontier gives you choices rather than a single answer.
 You might prefer a simple expression with acceptable loss over a complex one with slightly lower loss, or vice versa.

+By default, SymbolicRegression.jl uses a heuristic to pick one expression from this Pareto frontier, but this is purely for convenience and compatibility with tools that expect a single prediction.
+In practice, you should think deeply about this and select an expression based on personal preference or some heuristic of your choosing.

 ## Population-Based Evolution

 ### Evolutionary Algorithm Basics

 SymbolicRegression.jl uses evolutionary algorithms inspired by biological evolution.
 The algorithm maintains a **population** - a collection of candidate expressions.
-Through **selection**, the algorithm chooses expressions to modify. **Mutation and crossover** create new expressions. **Replacement** determines which expressions remain in the population for the next generation.
+Through **selection**, the algorithm chooses expressions to modify. **Mutation and crossover** create new expressions from the selection in creating the next **generation**. **Replacement** determines which expressions remain in the population for the next generation, and which to replace with the new generation.

 ### Tournament Selection

-Rather than always selecting the best expressions, the algorithm uses tournament selection.
-It randomly samples a small subset (parameter: `tournament_selection_n`, default 12 expressions), ranks them by cost, and selects the best with probability `tournament_selection_p` (default: 0.86), but sometimes chooses others.
+Rather than always selecting the best expressions from an entire population, the algorithm uses tournament selection.
+It randomly samples a small subset (parameter: `tournament_selection_n`, default 12 expressions), ranks them by cost, and selects the best with probability `tournament_selection_p` (default: 0.982), but sometimes chooses others.
 This maintains diversity and prevents premature convergence to local optima.

 The cost function is: `cost = (loss / normalization) + (complexity × parsimony)` where normalization is typically the baseline loss or 0.01 as fallback.
 The library uses the terms "loss" (prediction error), "complexity" (expression size), and "cost" (combined metric).